A.R.I.S.E. Growth Method

 These are the principles supported by the developmental neuroscience model as described by experts such as D. Bruce Perry, Dan Siegel, Curt Thompson, Brene Brown, Bessel van der Kolk, and others.

-For others, coaching is the first step of exploration and can lead to deeper therapeutic work.
+For some, coaching is the first step of exploration and can lead to deeper therapeutic work.

-Through the support of equine-assisted coaching, the growth process is accelerated by the feedback offered when interacting with a horse, revealing what is happening in the body as well as exposing the emotions and thoughts that rise up when engaging in relational connection.
+That's because the feedback offered when interacting with a horse reveals what is happening in the body while exposing the emotions and thoughts that rise up.